 Another huge improvement to full site editing specifically and the WordPress platform as a whole is the ability to export block themes.
 Any templates, layouts and style changes you made can be saved and exported to a .zip file.
 This feature is huge because it’s paving the way for visual theme building.
 You can create a WordPress theme just by purely using Gutenberg blocks.
 And of course, no coding knowledge is required!

 To export your theme, go to your Site editor and click on the 3 dots icon in your top right corner.
-There should appear a menu with the option to download your theme.
+A menu should appear there with the option to download your theme.

 Being able to use and customize templates to build your website content is great because it helps you to save time.
 We had templates to work with in previous WordPress versions, but the options were limited.
 WordPress 6.0 expands on this and introduces several new templates for specific functions.
 These include templates for displaying posts from a specific author, category, date, tag, or taxonomy.